Are you considering taking a loan or seeking any other form of financing?

 Nearly everyone wants a smartphone or entertainment system.
 Purchase electronic items like these using the store credit.
 It’s also important to follow up with the retailer to make sure they report your payments to a credit bureau.

 For more tips, check out this article on How to Improve Your Credit score.
 You can implement all 15 tips or just a few to make a positive impact on your FICO score.

 If after reading all the above you still have questions, you may find your answers below:

-- Is Credit Karma your FICO score?
-Yes.
+No, Credit Karma is not your credit score, but it’s a platform where you can review it.
 Check the section on Credit Karma above to learn how to use this online tool.

 Camino Financial can help you improve financial performance

-You can celebrate achievements too when you become a member with us.
-After getting a loan, we report your monthly loan payments to Experian, so you continue building your credit.
-Also, as your credit grows, you’ll be able to graduate to a better loan for a larger amount and at a lower interest rate.
+After getting a Camino Financial loan, we report your monthly loan payments to Experian, so you continue building your credit.
+Also, as your credit grows, you’ll be able to graduate to a better loan for a more substantial amount and at a lower interest rate.